informatics-isi-edu/chaise/doc/style-guide.md

 ## Framework

-The underlying framework for our interfaces if <a href="http://getbootstrap.com">Bootstrap</a>.
+The underlying framework for our interfaces is <a href="http://getbootstrap.com">Bootstrap</a>.
 We are currently using version 3.

 To add Bootstrap to your project: